 If you were to have a trial for 72/55 and lose and the Judge chose not to give you a prayer for judgment continued or PJC (because you wasted valuable Court time) then your NC license would be suspended for 30 days.
 If the speed was higher your license may be suspended even longer.
 This is why having a trial for a speeding ticket is so risky.

-The ADA can dismiss, reduce, or amend your ticket to another charge such as improper equipment.
+The Assistant District Attorney or "ADA" can dismiss, reduce, or amend your ticket to another charge such as improper equipment.
 The ADA cannot give you a PJC- only a Judge may grant a PJC.
 If you are seeking a PJC you may have to make a second trip back to Court to see a Judge.

 Will driving school result in a reduction?